-Cold Spring baker develops a following

 At the Farmers’ Market, she says, customers are excited to talk about how the bread is naturally leavened with sour dough, rather than with factory-manufactured yeast.
 “They’re curious about the baking process; the wood-fired component, especially, fascinates people,” she says.
 “Everyone knows about pizza ovens, but it’s rare to work with a retained-heat masonry oven in which you build a fire the day before to let it saturate the masonry.

 “The next morning you rake out the coals and clean the oven.
 At that point you have a really hot oven, ready to bake multiple rounds of bread.
-It presents logistical challenges and special needs, but it’s a great way to bake — not necessarily the only way to make good bread, but a unique one.”Did you find this article useful or informative?
-Please consider a contribution to support our nonprofit journalism.
-Our annual appeal has begun!
-All gifts of up to $1,000 through Dec.
-31 will be matched TWICE!
-Click here for details.
-We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.
+It presents logistical challenges and special needs, but it’s a great way to bake — not necessarily the only way to make good bread, but a unique one.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.